andll/bftd/README.md

 # What is bftd?

-bftd is an implementation proof-of-stake byzantine fault-tolerant consensus. bftd implements Adelie consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.
+bftd is an implementation of proof-of-stake byzantine fault-tolerant consensus. bftd implements Adelie consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.

 Adelie protocol couples consensus with transaction dissemination, which helps to reduce overall latency and simplify usage.

 # Performance
-`bftd` is likely the most performant BFT consensus engine out there.
+`bftd` is likely the most performant BFT consensus engine out there as of today.

-A small cluster of 12 nodes of an inexpensive AWS instance type c7gn.xlarge, distributed across 4 regions globally (us-west, us-east, eu-west and ap-northeast) **bftd can deliver 450K TPS with a 630 millisecond finality**.
+On a small cluster of 12 nodes of an inexpensive AWS instance type c7gn.xlarge, distributed across 4 regions globally (us-west, us-east, eu-west and ap-northeast) **bftd can deliver 450K TPS with a 630 millisecond finality**.
 (With a transaction size of 512 bytes)

-Under the lower load, bftd commit latency across 4 regions goes down to **440ms**.
+Under lower load conditions, bftd commit latency across 4 regions goes down to **440ms**.

 # What are the main features of bftd consensus?

 * **Proof of stake**.
 Each validator(node) is assigned certain stake in the system.
 The safety properties of the system are based on the assumption that at least 2/3 of the total stake follow the protocol.
 * **Byzantine fault-tolerance**.
-Protocol maintains its properties as long as less than 1/3 validators in the network are malicious.
+Protocol maintains its properties as long as only 1/3 validators in the network are malicious.
 * **Deterministic finality**.
 Protocol gives explicit (deterministic) signal when transaction is final.
 Some consensus protocols (for example bitcoin PoW) only provide probabilistic finality.
-* **Low finality and high throughput**.
-Bftd employs DAG-based consensus protocol based on uncertified DAG approach, allowing it to reach low latency combined with very high throughput.
+* **Low finality and high throughput**. bftd employs DAG-based consensus protocol based on uncertified DAG approach, allowing it to reach low latency combined with very high throughput.
 * **Coupling between consensus and transaction dissemination**.
 When using bftd, a client only needs to submit transaction to a single validator.
 The transaction will be included in the chain even if this validator does not get a chance to be a leader.
 With other consensus protocols, for example, HotStuff picking the right validator can be essential to minimizing client latency.

 # State of the project

-This is still early development, so bugs are possible and likely.
+This is still in early development, so bugs are possible and likely.
 That said, you can already run bftd locally or on the cluster of real machines and integrate with itm by either using HTTP API, or by embedding it in your application.

-The code also has not gone through audit at this time.
+The code also has not gone through an audit at this time.

 # Running bftd locally